 We already know that a business will only be successful if it solves a customer problem, but the reality is that it all starts with your own drive and determination.

-Unless you’re in the right frame of mind to identify and communicate the opportunity to other people, even the best of products will fail.
+Unless you’re in the right frame of mind to identify and communicate opportunities to other people, even the best of products will fail.

 So everything starts with you.

-Great teams need the kind of people that contribute to a happy and successful working environment for everyone: they need to be self-starting, innovative, ambitious, accountable, reliable and open.
+Great teams need the kind of people that contribute to a happy and successful working environment for everyone.
+Business leaders commonly cite a range of skills:

-To be a great sales person, you need to develop specific attitudes to feed these needs, so we’re going to spend a couple of minutes reviewing those key criteria that will get you going.
+To be a great sales person, you need to develop specific attitudes to develop these skills, so we’re going to spend a couple of minutes reviewing the key factors that will get you going.

 Great sales people are always aware that the real winner is the customer.